 In fact, when it comes to different modalities of psychotherapy in the treatment of IBS, CBT is the most rigorously tested with at least 20 published randomised control trials.
 These studies consistently demonstrate that CBT can help to reduce symptoms and improve quality of life.

-Research also suggests that many IBS sufferers respond to CBT in as little as four sessions, and I frequently see significant client improvement in two sessions when combined with gut directed hypnotherapy.
+Research also suggests that many IBS sufferers respond to CBT in as little as four sessions.
+I frequently see significant client improvement in two sessions when combined with gut directed hypnotherapy.

 Gut Hypnotherapy or CBT, which works better for IBS?